-- 7. Pull the rotor and shaft (13) from the cylinder (12).
-While one hand is pulling the shaft, the other hand should be cupped underneath the rotor to prevent the vanes (14) from falling out.
-Carefully set the rotor and shaft, vanes aside for future vane replacement and reassembly. - 8.
-Remove the remaining components from the outboard side of the pump, as instructed in steps 6 and 7 above.
+- 7. Pull the rotor and shaft (13) from the cylinder.
+While one hand is pulling the shaft, the other hand should be cupped underneath the rotor to prevent the vanes (14) and push rods (77) from falling out.
+Carefully set the rotor and shaft, vanes and push rods aside for future vane replacement and reassembly. - 8.
+Remove the remaining components from the outboard side of the pump, as instructed in steps 5 and 6 above.